SoftFever/OrcaSlicer/doc/print_settings/others/others_settings_special_mode.md

 Sets the finishing flow ratio while ending the spiral.
 Normally the spiral transition scales the flow ratio from 100% to 0% during the last loop which can in some cases lead to under extrusion at the end of the spiral.

+### Aesthetic surfaces

+Aesthetic patterns on the top and bottom surfaces.
+Cancellation of reverse filling for some patterns to reduce color dispersion when using multi-colored plastics.
+This option can increase a printing time.

+### Align center of surfaces

+Align assembly/model center to the top and bottom surface patterns.
+Need for aesthetic purpose.

 ## Timelapse

 WIP...